brette-0/gc2nes_raw/README.md

-# Gamecube controller to NES adapter firmware
+# Gamecube controller to NES adapter (custom) firmware

-This is a project to control our good old NES with a controller that came out 15 years later...
+This is a project to control our good old NES with a controller that came out 15 years later... (for homebrew projects that expect a gcn controller)

 ## Features

 * Connects directly to a standard NES port.
 * Supports most Gamecube controllers.
 Tested with normal controllers, with the white japanese imports with very long cable, with the popular Nintendo Wavebird and an Intec wireless controller.
-* Turbo feature.
-While L is pressed, A and B become turbos.
-* Special mode for Mario Bros. (autorun).

 ## Project homepgae